 Aerojet Rocketdyne wants to take you higher—if you're a rocket, that is.
 The company is one of the largest manufacturers and suppliers of propulsion systems for defense and space applications in the US.
 These propulsion systems are used in defense missiles, tactical missiles, and hypersonic systems.
-Virtually all its revenue comes from aerospace and defense companies and government agencies.
-Principal customers include the US Department of Defense, NASA, Lockheed Martin, and Raytheon Company.
-Aerojet Rocketdyne has played a role in the eight missions the US has landed on Mars.
+Virtually all its revenue comes from aerospace and defense for companies and government agencies.
+Principal customers include the US Department of Defense and NASA.
 The company also has a much smaller business segment that deals in real estate.
 In late 2020, Aerojet Rocketdyne announced that it has agreed to acquire by Lockheed Martin for $5 billion.

 Aerojet Rocketdyne operates through two segments: Aerospace and Defense and Real Estate.

-Headquartered in El Segundo, California, Aerojet Rocketdyne operates facilities in Arkansas, Alabama, California, Florida, Mississippi, Virginia, Tennessee, and Washington.
+Headquartered in El Segundo, California, Aerojet Rocketdyne operates facilities in Arkansas, Alabama, California, Florida, Mississippi, New Jersey, Virginia, Tennessee, and Washington.
 The company also has real estate operation located in California.

 Sales and Marketing

-US government departments and agencies (NASA, US military branches, the Missile Defense Agency) are the end customers for more than 90% of Aerojet Rocketdyne's sales, making the company vulnerable to fluctuations in government spending.
-In direct sales, the company's major customers are Lockheed Martin Corp. (about a third of sales), Raytheon Company, and NASA (each accounting for about 20%), and United Launch Alliance (more than 15%).
+The US government departments and agencies (NASA, US military branches, the Missile Defense Agency) are the end customers for around 95%% of Aerojet Rocketdyne's sales.
+The company's major customers are Lockheed Martin Corp. (about a third of sales), Raytheon Company (around 20% of sales), NASA (more than 15%), and United Launch Alliance (about 10%).